woossi0/suite/docs/usermanual/source/sysadmin/jvm/setting.rst

 #.
 Restart Tomcat.

 #.
-OpenGeo Suite should now be using the new version of Java.
+Boundless Suite should now be using the new version of Java.
 Verify in GeoServer by navigating to the Server Status page.

    .. figure:: img/jvm_serverstatusoracle.png